18 March 2017

-I never thought to obtain Letters Patent from the Queen for a monopoly on the English manufacture of Oxford Gloves®, or the importing or production of The Earl of Oxford’s Perfume™.
-That’s some serious branding I missed out on.
+I never thought to obtain Letters Patent from the Queen for a monopoly on Oxford Gloves®, or a licence to distribute The Earl of Oxford’s Perfume™.
+Nobility’s disdain for trade and all, but I missed out on some serious branding.
 Think of the fees.
-As many of my partisans know, the management of money was never my forte.
+The income side of financial management was never my forte.

-Without documentation in the Patent Rolls, I wanted to see how my glove story morphed, over forty-four decades, from what really happened in 1576 (which I related in Part 1), into what people find today, when they read it as a bit of fluff in biographies of Elizabeth, or in tales of life at her court, or in books about fashion.
-I wanted to trace it back in time, to uncover the beginning of the Oxford glove meme.
+I was curious to see how my glove story morphed over forty-four decades, from what really happened in 1576 as I related in Part 1, into what people find today when they read it in a biography of Elizabeth, or in tales of life at her court, or in books about Elizabethan fashion.
+I wanted to trace it back from the present, to uncover the beginning of the Oxford glove meme.

 This isn’t meant to be an exhaustive survey, though it may be exhausting.
-It’s long, but there are breaks.
-Sources are linked at the end, after the iambic pentameter.
+There are breaks.
+Sources are listed at the end, after the pentameter.

 ● Most recent first.
 The Ephemeral History of Perfume: Scent and Sense in Early Modern England, by Holly Dugan, published in 2011.

 This is a bad beginning.
-I’ve been called a lot of things in my day, and many more since, but Sir Edward Nevarre is a new one.
-None of the other sources we’ll see that ‘widely recount’ my meme make this mistake.
+I’ve been called a lot of things in my day and many more since, but Sir Edward of Nevarre is a new one.
+Not a single one of the other widely recounted sources we’ll be looking at made this inexcusable mistake.

-Ms Dugan has me back from my fifteen-month trip in 1566, when I’m sixteen years old.
+Ms Dugan has me back home in 1566 after my fifteen-month trip, when I would have been all of sixteen years old.
 A decade too soon.
-Don’t people check these things?
+Don’t people fact-check these things?
 I’m almost certain that the internet existed in 2011.
-If it’s a typo, it’s still a proofreading error, and it doesn’t explain the butchering of my name.
+If it’s a typo then it’s still a proofreading error, and that doesn’t explain the butchering of my surname.

 My Italian gloves were not the first perfumed pair in England, as I explained in Part 1.
-Only the scent was new here.
+Only the scent was novel.
 As for the fashion’s spread, Oxford gloves were well established well before the 1590s.
-She’s a decade off again, in the other direction.
+Ms Dugan is again a decade off, in the opposite direction.

-But the last sentence is a nugget of gold among the dross.
-At the end of 1592, Dr Thomas Holland, Rector of Exeter College, Oxford, sent my ex-father-in-law [Anne had died in 1588] a pair of Oxford gloves for a New Year’s gift.
-This was news to me, and it gave me a good laugh, 425 years after the fact.
+The last sentence is a nugget of gold among the dross.
+It was news to me that at the end of 1592, a Dr Thomas Holland, Rector of Exeter College, Oxford, sent my ex-father-in-law [Anne had died in 1588] a pair of Oxford gloves as a New Year’s gift.
+I had a fine laugh 425 years after the fact.
 Was Holland playing a prank, or was he just clueless?
 I can’t imagine that it went over well at Theobalds.
-I’d have liked to have seen Cecil’s face when he opened the package.
+I’d have paid money to see Burghley’s face when he opened the package.

 ● A tome from 1938, reprinted in 1997.
 Tudor Costume and Fashion, by Herbert Norris.
 It’s a 900-page illustrated reference of, well, Tudor costume and fashion.

-There’s a brief, not-too-judgmental bio of me in the book.
-I’ve read much worse .1 Norris uses a drawing based on my Paris portrait to describe the new fashion in 1570s hats, linking it also to my tour of Italy, though the hat is French.
+There’s a brief, not-too-judgmental bio of me in this book.
+I’ve read much worse .
+Norris uses a drawing based on my Paris portrait to describe the new fashion in 1570s hats.
+(The drawing is the basis for my Twitter avatar.)
+He links the hat to my tour of Italy, though I bought it in France on the way there.
 And the year’s still wrong.

 ● The 1 January 1852 issue of Godey’s Lady’s Book, an American women’s magazine popular in the mid-19th century.
-In an article entitled A Gossip About Gloves, the author ‘Mrs White’ propagates the meme.
+In A Gossip About Gloves, the author ‘Mrs White’ propagates the meme.

-There are clear similaries to Norris, pointing in the same direction.
+There are clear similarities to Norris, pointing in the same direction.

-A connection to Part 1: After referring to gloves in the works of Shakespeare, Mrs White gives her genteel readers the vapours with this description of unbridled feminine malevolence.
-Perfumed gloves are the ‘pretty fashion’.
+A connection back to Part 1: after referring to gloves in the works of Shakespeare (not shown here, but see the source link below), Mrs White gives her genteel readers the vapours with this florid description of unbridled female malevolence in the person of my olfactory benefactor the French Queen Mother.
+Perfumed gloves are the pretty fashion.

-Small wonder that people get bad reputations.
-The poison’s in the pen, not the gloves.
-I know the feeling.
+Small wonder that people get such bad reputations.
+The poison isn’t in the gloves or the flowers, it’s in the pen.

-Despite the assertions that Elizabeth sat for pictures wearing her Oxford gloves, I didn’t see them in the paintings I examined, most of which dated from later in her reign.
-There are no photos; aside from the non-existence of cameras, the gloves simply wore out from use.
-Bess’s glover flatly refused to repair them any more.
-They looked like her Guinea pig had been at them, but the scent of Acqua della Regina still lingered.
+Despite the assertions that the queen sat for pictures wearing her Oxford gloves, I haven’t seen them in any of her portraits, most of which date from later in her reign.
+There are of course no photos – aside from the non-existence of photography, the gloves simply wore out from use.
+The royal glover finally refused to repair them any more.
+Even when they looked like Bess’s Guinea pig had been at them, the scent of Acqua della Regina still lingered.

 Here’s a different glove, one that survived.
 It was only worn once.